thuml/AutoTimes/README.md

 bash ./scripts/method_generality/opt.sh
 ```

-> Due to the simple tokenization and the frozen of LLM blocks, AutoTimes is highly applicable compared with other LLM4TS methods.
+> Due to the simple tokenization and the frozen of LLM blocks, AutoTimes is highly compatiable with LLMs.
 For example, it requires only **15min** for AutoTime to repurpuse LLaMA-7B on ETTh1 on one single RTX 3090-24G.

 ## Overall Approach